-As of year of reference 2015 included, with the initiation of the Project of integration of the structural economic surveys, it is considered necessary to apply a homogeneous treatment in the Industry, Trade and Services sectors.
-For this reason, the new classification criteria of information for the Industrial Sector is established in the following way:
+For reference years 2015 to 2017, with the initiation of the Project of integration of the structural economic surveys, it is considered necessary to apply a homogeneous treatment in the Industry, Trade and Services sectors.
+For this reason, the new classification criteria of information for the Industrial Sector was established in the following way:

-- For the national statistical results, all the variables of the study were classified in function of the principal activity of the enterprise.
+- For the national statistical results, all the variables of the study were classified in function of the principal activity of the Legal Unit.
 With a change of criterion, in addition to the new statistical series, for this year a table of statistical results is offered under the previous criterion so that the users can also have the old statistical series without discontinuity - For the regional statistical results, the variables disseminated are classified according to the main activity of the establishments (more details in 5.1.3)

-FOR TRADE AND SERVICES SECTORS:
+FOR INDUSTRIAL, TRADE AND SERVICES SECTORS: